 Keep the budget allotted in mind.
 Freelancers are experts in their fields.
 While working with them in the short run can help you in financial savings, in the long run, it can cost you a lot.
 Comparatively, full-time employees still prove to be more expensive, as you have to bear all the employee overhead expenses like insurance, bonuses, etc.

 - Impact On Work Culture

 If you have a larger budget, go for a full-time employee.
 They help in creating a stable work environment.
 By creating lasting relationships, they bring a strong and help maintain an internal work culture inside the business.

 With freelancers, the contracts may come and go.
 There are fewer chances of working with the same freelancer over a long time.
 This might result in the suffering of the work quality, not all freelancers work on similar thinking or have an aligned take on a project.
 The constant disruption can hamper the working environment, along with loss of motivation for the other full-time employees due to inconvenience caused and inconsistency in working.

 - Macroeconomic Factors

-During economic recessions or low demand periods for business, with freelancers, you have the flexibility of not hiring any.
+During economic recessions or low-demand periods for business, with freelancers, you have the flexibility of not hiring any.
 This is a major advantage for start-ups and small businesses.
-In busier sessions, you can have an extra team member and later cut-off ties as the period end.
-With full-time employees, it brings the burden of additional cost during the low times.
+In busier sessions, you can have an extra team member and later cut off ties as the period ends.
+With full-time employees, it brings the burden of additional cost during low times.

 What Are The Benefits Of Hiring A Freelancer?

-It’s easier than ever to find freelancers that can assist your small business with certain tasks, whether they’re one-time jobs like website construction or ongoing needs like blog entry writing.
+It’s easier than ever to find freelancers who can assist your small business with certain tasks, whether they’re one-time jobs like website construction or ongoing needs like blog entry writing.